AutoPas/AutoPas/docs/userdoc/Building.md

 ### Energy Measurements and Tuning

 By default, AutoPas tunes for the best configuration according to runtime.
-For some systems, it is also possible to tune for the algorithm that consumes the least energy.
+For all Linux based systems, it is also possible to tune for the algorithm that consumes the least energy.
 This is implemented via [Intel's RAPL](https://www.intel.com/content/www/us/en/developer/articles/technical/software-security-guidance/advisory-guidance/running-average-power-limit-energy-reporting.html)
 (Running Average Power Limit) interface.